From Suicide to Success

 This was me, what the fu*k was I meant to do now?

-I had loved my job, I loved the chaos that a new patient would bring to the ward, learning quickly about their needs and illness, becoming a mental health carer not only to them but to their concerned families, speaking up to consultants who would pass inappropriate comments, helping people to come back to who they were before the illness and in a few short weeks seeing a glimmer of a person who was so unwell when they came in to now being able to hold a conversation.
+I had loved my job, I loved when a new patient would come to the ward bringng with them chaos, learning quickly about their needs and illness, becoming a mental health carer not only to them but to their concerned families, speaking up to consultants who would pass inappropriate comments, helping people to come back to who they were before the illness and in a few short weeks seeing a glimmer of a person who was so unwell when they came in to now being able to hold a conversation.

 Gone.
 All gone.

-I put in as many holidays as I could and sick days for the remainder of my notice because the ward refused to not let her take bank shifts when I was there.
+I put in as many holidays as I could and sick days for the remainder of my notice because the ward refused to not let the colleague take bank shifts when I was there.

-In the quiet of a storage room the afternoon that I left, I looked back at my degree, my achievements, the letters from my patients' families, thanking me for my compassion, and service, and I cried.
-I cried so much, patients came to see me, giving me gifts, crochet items they had learned how to make through me now given to me, letters of thanks filled tubs, I sat on the floor surrounded by my patients all crying with me, though none of them knew the reason why I had to leave, I wish I could have told them.
+In the quiet of a storage room on the afternoon that I was due to leave, I looked back at my degree, my achievements, the letters from my patients' families, thanking me for my compassion, and service, and I cried.
+I cried so much, patients came to see me, giving me gifts, crochet items they had learned to make, letters of thanks filled tubs, I sat on the floor surrounded by my patients all crying with me, though none of them knew the reason why I had to leave, I wish I could have told them.

 And so, at the end of the shift, patients by my side, crying and wishing me well, I walked the long corridor to the exit, the hospital doors closed behind me, I carried my daughter’s pain, my own grief, and the remnants of a career left behind.
 Colleagues who had tried to fight to keep me also crying as I left.